 The Herbalism & Ecosystems course is taught by Gradey Proctor and Missy Rohs.
 Both Missy and Gradey attend the classes, creating an intimate teacher:student ratio of 1:6.
 The course meets ten weekends, March through October, for a total of 120 hours.

 The total cost is $1600, and a discount is offered for pre-payment in full.
 A payment plan is available.
-There is a small scholarship available to students of color and LGBTQI students; please inquire for details.
+There is a small scholarship available to BIPOC students and LGBTQI students; please inquire for details.

 Herbalism & Ecosystems 2018 dates: